-Councils are required by the State Government to revalue all properties within their municipality every two years.
-This means that all properties in the State are valued at a common date, currently 1 January 2018 and are used to calculate your rates for 2018/19 and 2019/20.
+From 1 July 2019, Councils are required by the State Government to revalue all properties within their municipality every year.
+This means that all properties in the State are valued at a common date, currently 1 January and are used to calculate your rates.

 Determining the Valuation

 To determine property values throughout the Shire, a qualified valuer is contracted and engaged by Council.